 Photo: G J Leech, Denton.

-Charles Rothwell is a nephew of a former owner of Denton Colliery, Mr. Peter Rothwell, and he came with several others from the Clifton Yard Pit fifty years ago, when his uncle took over the ownership.
+Charles Rothwell is a nephew of a former owner of Denton Colliery, Mr Peter Rothwell, and he came with several others from the Clifton Yard Pit fifty years ago, when his uncle took over the ownership.
 Starting as pit carpenter he has held that position ever since.
 He is 72 years of age and lives at Sunnyside, Two Trees Lane.
 He has always been a prominent member of Haughton Green Co-operative Society, and served for many years as president.
-He is still on the committee, and taken (he takes) a keen interest in its progress.
+He is still on the committee, and he takes a keen interest in its progress.
 A strong trades unionist, he has held the position of president of the local branch of the Colliery Workers and Kindred Trades Union.
 Like most colliery employees, he is a gardener, and for many years was one of the prominent officials of the Cock Hotel Society.
-His son is Mr. Fred Rothwell, the captain of the St. Lawrence's C.C.
-(Cricket Club), and father and son are excellent examples of British sportsmen.
+His son is Mr Fred Rothwell, the captain of the St. Lawrence's Cricket Club, and father and son are excellent examples of British sportsmen.

 The next figure in the group is one of the most remarkable working men in the district.
 John Harrison, known to everybody as 'Owd Jacky.'
 This nickname he got when a young man, through performing a trick in the pit which the victim said was not a lad's trick, but an 'Owd mon's.'
 It was done at the expense Samuel Redfern's brother 'Jave,' or Joseph, who took snuff and while he was enjoying a pinch Jacky removed the bag of carrots which he was taking to the ponies.

 In 1921 he was taken out of the pit owing to age, though he still retained his fine physique, and was given the position of night watchman.
 Very soon he had a nocturnal encounter, which would have upset most young men.
 It was during the days of the outrages supposed to be organised by Sinn Feiners.
-In the early hours of a dark winter morning he heard a movement near the magazine (Note: A small stone-built powder house north of the site).
+In the early hours of a dark winter morning he heard a movement near the magazine (NoteThis was small stone-built powder house on the north side of the colliery.).
 Gripping his stick, which was a prop from the shaft of one of the carts, he made his way to the spot from whence the noise came.
 After an altercation he was preparing to demonstrate his strength when he discovered the intruder to be a policeman in plain clothes who was like Jacky vigilantly looking round to see if everything was alright.

 Another encounter was a fortnight ago, when a stranger entered his cabin unannounced, and commenced to bed himself down.
 Jacky asked him his business, and told him to clear out.
 The reply from the drunken intruder was 'I shanna for an owd b-gg-r like thee.'
 He soon had reason to regret his rudeness, and this man, whoever he is, will never forget that Friday night visit to Denton Colliery in search of cheap lodgings.
 Jacky heard later that he was a Denton man, and that he had been heard talking in a pub 'about getting knocked about by one old enough to be his grandfather.'
 Jacky comes of a family noted for its longevity.
 His father, a collier worked in the pit for nearly seventy years, and died at 89; his mother was 85.